observatorium/up/README.md

     	A file containing queries to run against the read endpoint.
   -threshold float
     	The percentage of successful requests needed to succeed overall.
-0 - 1. (default 0.9) -token string
+0 - 1. (default 0.9) -tls-ca-file string
+    	File containing the TLS CA to use against servers for verification.
+If no CA is specified, there won't be any verification.
+  -tls-client-cert-file string
+    	File containing the default x509 Certificate for HTTPS.
+Leave blank to disable TLS.
+  -tls-client-private-key-file string
+    	File containing the default x509 private key matching --tls-cert-file.
+Leave blank to disable TLS.
+  -token string
     	The bearer token to set in the authorization header on remote-write requests.
 Takes predence over --token-file if set.
   -token-file string